Electric Fencing, Fence Accessories,

 Insulators

 Good quality and correct selection is essential to ensure the efficiency of the fence.
 The choice depends on the type of posts & conductor being used.
-Some insulators are solely for electric tape or rope while some can accommodate both and these can either be close against the post or be held around 10" away.
+Because of the different make up of polyrope, polytape, steel wire and twine most will have insulators which are made solely for them and some fence insulators can be used for several types of conductor.

 Plastic Posts / Polyposts